 When I started photography two years ago one priority was to capture waterfalls.
 More specifically I was fascinated by the pearly translucence of moving water in a long-exposure shot.
 It has taken me time to grasp the photography techniques and acquire the equipment necessary for these specialized images.
-This summer I am ready for some practice.
-I have been chasing waterfalls across the Midwest.
+In search of practice opportunities, I have been chasing waterfalls across the Midwest.

-Whether you have photography goals or just love hiking, waterfalls sweeten the pot and abound across the states of the Midwest.
+Whether you have photography goals or just love hiking, waterfalls are always a bonus.
+Waterfalls abound across the states of the Midwest.
 Below are maps of some of the Midwest States waterfalls.
-The Great Lakes States dominate the list but some of the southern states do have gorges and falls along some of the rivers and creeks.
+The Great Lakes States dominate the list but some of the southern states do have gorges and falls along rivers and creeks.
 These maps were found on www.gowaterfalling.com

 I know that the Midwest has a reputation as fly-over farmland.
 But in the middle of that heartland are the Great Lakes and many river gorges.
 Check out some of the waterfalls we have found.